I love writing about relationships and helping my readers navigate all their ups and downs.

 Here is how to stop arguing with your husband or wife.
-We start with one Quick Tip and in the next section provide an Argument Prevention Model that you can follow to sort through disagreements without turning them into full-blown arguments.
+We'll start with one quick tip and then provide an Argument Prevention Model that you can follow to sort through disagreements without turning them into full-blown arguments.

 Pick your battles.
 Do not argue over anything that does not affect your household or marriage.
 For example: